swarnabgarang/swarnabgarang/README.md

 ## About Me

-- 🔭 Working on my React and Rust skills
+- 🔭 Working on my Rust and Python
-- 🌱 Learning Anchor
+- 🌱 Learning Anchor and Seahorse
-- 📫 How to reach me: You can connect with me on twitter <a href="https://twitter.com/0xcatrovacer">@0xcatrovacer</a>
+- 📫 Connect with me on twitter <a href="https://twitter.com/0xcatrovacer">@0xcatrovacer</a>

 <br />